-For fiscal year 2012, administrative expenses common to the General Assembly Retirement System and the Judges' Retirement System are allocated 25% to the General Assembly Retirement System and 75% to the Judges' Retirement System.
-For fiscal year 2011, administrative expenses common to the General Assembly Retirement System and the Judges' Retirement System are allocated 30% to the General Assembly Retirement System and 70% to the Judges' Retirement System.
+Administrative expenses common to the General Assembly Retirement System and the Judges' Retirement System are allocated 25% to the General Assembly Retirement System and 75% to the Judges' Retirement System.

 Invoices/vouchers covering common expenses incurred are paid by the Judges' Retirement System, and the appropriate amount is allocated to and reimbursed by the General Assembly Retirement System.
-Administrative expenses allocated to and reimbursed by the General Assembly Retirement System as of June 30, 2012 and 2011, were \$224,439 and \$226,995, respectively.
+Administrative expenses allocated to and reimbursed by the General Assembly Retirement System as of June 30, 2013 and 2012, were \$239,405 and \$224,439, respectively.